IcarusTeam/Icarus/README.md

-# The Piracy, Privacy, Tor and Security and more list
+# The Piracy, Privacy, Tor and and more list

 > Why does this project exist?
 Simply because I would like to have all the information in one place rather than jumping around from list to list.
 >